How to Plan a Delivery Route on the Google Maps Route Planner

 7. Sharing Routes

-The Google Maps multiple stops route planner allows you to share your planned routes with your drivers.
+The Google Maps multiple stops route planner allows you to share Google Maps driving directions with your drivers.
 This means that your delivery drivers and field employees don’t need to plan the routes themselves, which will leave more time for delivering packages to customers.
+Thus, route planning on Google Maps can help you save not only your time but also your drivers’ on-road time.

 8. Gas Stations, Parking Lots, and Restaurants on Maps

 If your routes cover great distances, your drivers will need breaks – either for refilling the tank of their delivery cars or for grabbing a bite.
-The Google Maps route planner will help them easily identify petrol stations, parking lots, restaurants, and coffee shops on the map.
+The Google Map trip planner will help them easily identify petrol stations, parking lots, restaurants, and coffee shops on the map.

 For courier, delivery, or field service businesses and providers, the Google Maps advantages list stops here.
 On the other hand, when using Google Maps for personal trips, you could fully enjoy every feature of this useful mapping service.